dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 are problematic, and here's why.

-**Do nothing:** If you don't move the money, everyone will see how much money you have to your name, as was promptly demonstrated by "[wrenchstr]" and other vibe-coded projects.
+**Do nothing:** If you don't move the money, everyone will see how much money you have to your name, as was promptly demonstrated by "[wrenchstr]", rich list, and other vibe-coded projects.
 You might not even know about the money, but you using your nsec to sign messages (read: you simply using nostr, logging in to something, or pressing a like button here and there) proves without a shadow of